pirouzaltair/IoT-Tests/README.md

 #### Better Data Management

 A perfect design would allow for a complete history of adds, deletes, and errors for an entire Postman environment's most recent test run.

+ As is noted, merging branches to master is the only manual step a user plays in any Jenkins-related process, and future refactors may afford the option to automate this step.

 ## Acknowledgements